ybgskr12/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## Writing with a broken pencil is pointless.